clinwiki-org/clinwiki/CONTRIBUTING.md

 - Install Docker
     - Windows and Mac users install [Docker Desktop](https://www.docker.com/products/docker-desktop)
     - Linux users follow the [official install instructions for Docker for your distribution](https://docs.docker.com/install/#supported-platforms)
-- cd /compose
-    - ./bin/build
+- `docker-compose build`
+- `docker-compose up` or `docker-compose up -d` to run as daemon in background
-    - docker-compose up
+- `compose/bin/search_bootstrap`
+- Now you should have the ClinWiki server running on http://localhost:3000
-    - ./bin/search_bootstrap
+- Extras
+    - Logs: `docker-compose logs -f clinwiki`
+    - Console: `docker-compose exec clinwiki bundle exec rails c`
-    - Now you should have the ClinWiki server running on http://localhost:3000.
-The front end is not built yet so you will only see the rails start page but you can browse to http://localhost:3000/graphiql to send graphql queries.
+    - Run and build: `docker-compose up -d --build` The front end is not built yet so you will only    see the rails start page but you can browse to http://localhost:3000/graphiql to send graphql queries.
 - cd /front
     - yarn install
     - yarn start